spreedly/iframe-tokenization-ref-impl/README.md

 # Iframe Tokenization Certificate Generator

-This tool simplifies the process of generating a Spreedly certificate for iframe tokenization.
+This tool demonstrates the process of generating a Spreedly certificate for iframe tokenization.
 It automates the certificate creation, signing, and registration with Spreedly's API.

 ## Prerequisites